thingsboard/thingsboard/monitoring/docs/2026-04-29-rpc-monitoring-design.md

 ## 5. Implementation phases

-Each phase is an independently reviewable commit:
+Each phase is an independently reviewable commit landing in the same PR:

 1. **Land this design paper.** No code changes.
 2. **Add the per-target hook.** Introduce `RpcCheckConfig`, `TransportMonitoringTarget.rpc`, `RpcInfo`, and the no-op `doRpcCheck` on `BaseHealthChecker`.
-Wire `BaseHealthChecker.check` to invoke `doRpcCheck` after WS validation when enabled.
+Wire `BaseHealthChecker.check` to invoke `doRpcCheck` after WS validation.
 Tests at base level.
 3. **MQTT implementation.** Extend `MqttTransportHealthChecker.initClient`
-   to subscribe `v1/devices/me/rpc/request/+` on the existing client when `rpc.enabled`, and implement `doRpcCheck` against `TbClient.handleTwoWayDeviceRPCRequest`.
-Includes the device-side echo callback (Paho async thread).
-Unit tests cover happy path, value mismatch, REST exception, response timeout, and RPC-disabled (no subscription).
+   to subscribe `v1/devices/me/rpc/request/+` on the existing Paho client when `rpc.enabled`.
+Implement the value-echo `doRpcCheck` once on `TransportHealthChecker` so HTTP and CoAP can inherit it.
+Unit tests cover happy path, value mismatch, REST exception, response timeout, RPC-disabled (no subscription), and idempotent subscribe.
+4. **HTTP implementation.** Extend `HttpTransportHealthChecker.initClient`
+   to spawn an idempotent daemon long-poll thread on `GET /api/v1/{token}/rpc?timeout=1000`; on each 200 response, POST the echoed params back to `/api/v1/{token}/rpc/{id}`.
+The thread is lifecycle-bound to `initClient` / `destroyClient`.
+Tests cover the inherited `doRpcCheck` shape plus poll-thread start/stop/idempotency and `pollOnce` behaviour for 200/408/204.
+5. **CoAP implementation.** Extend `CoapTransportHealthChecker.initClient`
+   to open a CoAP OBSERVE on `coap://host/api/v1/{token}/rpc` via a second `CoapClient`; on each notification echo the params back to `coap://host/api/v1/{token}/rpc/{id}`. `destroyClient` cancels the observe and shuts down the rpc client.
+Tests cover the inherited `doRpcCheck` shape, observe lifecycle, and notification handler parsing.
+6. **LwM2M implementation.** Override `doRpcCheck` only — no
+   `initClient` changes — to issue
+   `POST /api/rpc/twoway/{deviceId} {method:"Read", params:{key:"/3/0/0"}}`
+   and assert non-blank, per §4.6.
-4. **Documentation polish.** Update `monitoring/src/main/resources/README.md` with the new YAML keys, a secure-MQTT example, and a small troubleshooting note on `request_timeout_ms` ordering vs `monitoring.rest.request_timeout_ms`.
+7. **Documentation polish.** Add `monitoring/src/main/resources/README.md`
+   with the per-transport behaviour table, the new YAML keys, the secure-MQTT example, and a small troubleshooting note on `rpc.request_timeout_ms` ordering vs `monitoring.rest.request_timeout_ms`.
-5. **Follow-ups (separate issues).** HTTP RPC (long-poll `GET /api/v1/{token}/rpc?timeout=…`) and CoAP RPC plug into the same `doRpcCheck` hook with no further base-class changes; tracking issue per transport.

 ## 6. Open decisions

-Listed for reviewer push-back before implementation begins:
+Listed for reviewer push-back before implementation began.
+All four transports ship in this PR; the rest of the table below records the calls that survived review.

-1. **MQTT only in scope here.** HTTP/CoAP follow as separate issues.
-The `doRpcCheck` hook is generic so they slot in without further base-class churn.
+1. **All four transports in scope.** Hook + MQTT + HTTP + CoAP + LwM2M ship
+   together so the IncidentManager header gains a coherent set of `:red_circle: <transport> RPC` rows in one go.
+The hook itself is generic enough that adding more transports later (SNMP, custom) is just another override.
 2. **Two-way RPC only.** Round-trip value validation is the strongest signal; one-way RPC would only confirm the request reached the device, which the telemetry uplink check already covers from the other direction.
 3. **RPC failure key shape.** Use `RpcInfo(TransportInfo)` implementing `ShortNameProvider` returning `"<transport.shortName> RPC"`.
 Alternative: a string constant like `"MQTT RPC"`.
-Recommendation: the wrapper, so non-default queues (`"MQTT Foo RPC"`) are handled with no extra code.
+Decision: the wrapper, so non-default queues (`"MQTT Foo RPC"`) are handled with no extra code.
 4. **Latency suffix.** Reuse the transport target's `getKey()` derivation (`mqtt`, `mqttFoo`) and append `RpcRoundTrip` — no separate per-target label.
 This lines up with `<key>Request` / `<key>WsUpdate` already used for the telemetry side and means the existing latencies dashboard widget needs no schema changes.
-5. **Echo handler placement.** The MQTT echo callback (subscribe handler that publishes `params` back as the response) lives inside `MqttTransportHealthChecker.initClient` — same place where the telemetry client is created, on the same Paho thread.
-Alternative: a separate helper class.
-Recommendation: keep it inline.
-Echo logic is six lines and is only meaningful in the context of one connected client.
+5. **Echo handler placement (MQTT/HTTP/CoAP).** Each transport's echo path lives inline in its `initClient` rather than in a separate helper class.
+Echo logic is small (a handful of lines per transport) and is only meaningful in the context of one connected client.
+6. **LwM2M Read instead of echo.** See §4.6.
+The asymmetry is documented in `monitoring/src/main/resources/README.md` so operators understand why the LwM2M assertion is non-blank rather than uuid-equal.

 ## 7. Code references (`rc`)